Reedie Artisans & Authors Marketplace

 What is Marketplace?

-The Reunions Artisans & Authors Marketplace is an opportunity for Reedies in the food, beverage, craft, and literary industries to showcase and sell their work to the Reed community.
+The Reunions Reedie Artisans & Authors Marketplace is an opportunity for Reedies in the food, beverage, craft, and literary industries to showcase and sell their work to the Reed community.
 Guests can taste wine and spirits; sample food from local Reedie-owned establishments; purchase jewelry, cosmetics, and crafts; and get an autograph from their favorite Reedie author.
-The event will take place on Saturday, June 10 from 1:30-3:30 p.m. in the Performing Arts Building.
+The event will take place on Saturday, June 9 from 12—3 p.m. in the Performing Arts Building.

 We do our best to make the event accessible to all Reedie entrepreneurs, particularly those who are just starting their careers or trying a new venture.
-Unlike other markets and fairs, Reunions Marketplace vendors are not asked to pay for table space, and we provide most set-up needs (such as tables and linens).
-We are anticipating about 400 attendees.
-We want to make Marketplace more successful and accessible than ever before, so this event is on us—no entry fee for attendees.
+Unlike other markets and fairs, Reunions marketplace vendors are not asked to pay for table space, and we provide most set-up needs (such as tables and linens).
+We are anticipating about 400 individuals attending.
+We want to make Marketplace more successful and accessible than ever before, so this event is open to all registered Reunions attendees.

 - Register for Reunions!
 You can do that here.
 General registration is free.

-- Sign up to be a purveyor here, if you have not already done so.
-Please make sure to include a cell phone number so that we can contact you the day of the event if need be.
+- Sign up to be a purveyor here; the deadline is May 10.
+Please make sure to include a cell phone number so that we can contact you the day of the event, if need be.

-- If selling alcohol, look out for an email from Kiki regarding OLCC permits.
+- If selling alcohol, look out for an email from Sabrina regarding OLCC permits.

-- If you need to process credit cards on a smartphone or tablet, please note that cell phone service may be inconsistent in the Performing Arts Building; however, you should have reliable access to WiFi.
-An ATM is available in the basement of the Gray Campus Center across from the bookstore.
+- If you need to process credit cards on a smartphone or tablet, please note that cell phone service may be inconsistent in the Performing Arts Building; however, we anticipate that you'll have reliable access to WiFi.
+There is an ATM is available in the basement of the Gray Campus Center across from the bookstore.